regnarg/rulebook/doc/design/parser.md

     a different Python version than the one currently installed, causing unexpected discrepancies.
-Also, keeping the parser up-to-date with upstream changes is a lot of unnecessary work, even when someone else does it for us (noone guaranteed that they will keep on doing so).
+Also, keeping the parser up-to-date with upstream changes is a lot of unnecessary work, even when someone else does it for us (no one guarantees that they will keep on doing so).

-    [^1] It would suffice to reimplement the CST parsing step (which could be relatively cheap, perhaps reusing Python's ``Grammar.txt`` and a generic parsing engine) and feed the result to ``parser.compilest``.
+    It would suffice to reimplement the CST parsing step (which could be relatively cheap, perhaps reusing Python's ``Grammar.txt`` and a generic parsing engine) and feed the result to ``parser.compilest``.
 However, if for any reason we wanted to access the AST, we would either need a C extension